 A node can be defined as an individual player in a distributed system.
-All nodes are capable of sending and receiving messages to and from each other.
+All nodes can send and receiving messages to and from each other.
 There is no Central Server or System which keeps the data of Blockchain.
-The data is distributed over Millions of Computers around the world which are connected with the Blockchain.
+The data is distributed over Millions of Computers around the world which relate to the Blockchain.
 This system allows Notarization of Data as it is present on every Node and is publicly verifiable.
 A node can be defined as an individual player in a distributed system.
-All nodes are capable of sending and receiving messages to and from each other.
+All nodes can send and receive messages to and from each other.